Mariah Carey And Nick Cannon’s Twins Meet Their New Baby Brother

 “‘First of all, I think the whole reality show is fake.
 I’m a producer, so I know how [it works].
 Like, you can’t have a well-lit private conversation.
 Like, that s–t doesn’t happen,’ the America’s Got Talent host — whose divorce from Carey was finalized last November — said.
 ‘I don’t buy none of that s–t… I don’t even get into it.
 It feels like they wrote the story…That s–t is like a soap opera.'”

-Although Mariah has not made a public response to her ex-husband’s words about her relationship with Tanaka, she simply posted a couple of suggestive pictures to her Instagram that displayed their affection and then confirmed in a recent interview that the 33-year-old is in fact her boyfriend.
+Although Mariah has not made a public response to her ex-husband’s words about her relationship with Tanaka, she simply posted a couple of suggestive pictures to her Instagram that displayed their affection and then confirmed in a recent interview that the 33-year-old is, in fact, her boyfriend.

 [Featured Image by Larry Busacca/Getty Images]